Save on Pinterest

 Car safety.
 Business man fastening seat belt in auto, driving to work, copy space

-With the advancements in technology, cameras and connectivity, our cars are safer than ever.
-From automatic braking to smart cruise control and high beams, here are 16 car safety features to look for when shopping for a new vehicle.
+With the advancements in technology, cameras, and connectivity, our cars are safer than ever before.
+From automatic braking to smart cruise control and high beams, here are 16 car safety features you will want to look for when shopping for a new vehicle.
 Of course, any car is only as safe as its driver, so brush up on these 10 safe driving tips for scary driving situations.
-Also, discover what cars are made of.

 2 / 17